-When this doesn’t work they do what I would advise, which is consult your doctor.
-If you’ve ever had any discomfort in general and you’ve consulted your doctor, the answer to your problem can vary.
+When this doesn’t work hopefully they’ll do what I would advise, which is consult your doctor.
+If you’ve ever had any pain or an ache, that has been irritating you for a while.
+You should consult your doctor.
+The answer or solution to your problem can vary.
 This post is going to talk about a doctors approach v’s a competitors approach.

-My post will deal with sport related pain issues and what I have done to keep my training program running.
+My post will talk about sport related issues and what I have done to keep my training program on track!

 How To Train With An Injury.

-If you’ve ever found yourself in this position, you’d do almost anything to be pain free.
+If you’ve ever found yourself in this position, I guess you’d do almost anything to be pain free.
 Now that’s a very common or should I say normal approach.
-The first thing I’d like to point out is that you should not try to continue training if you’re experiencing pain.
-This is because pain is the way our bodies lets us know that something is wrong!
+The first thing I’d like to point out is that you should not try to continue training if you’re experiencing severe pain.
+This is because pain is the way our body lets us know that something is wrong!

 Now, when it comes to pain, there’s a few things we should know.
-We can experience pain at different levels and this is what tells us and what we can and cannot do.
+We can experience pain at different levels of severity and this is what tells us and what we can and cannot continue to do.

 Types Of Pain.